akshayvenkatachalam/ZoomCoom/README.md

 6. os

 ### Usage
-1. Make sure to fill up the deafults for arguments if the program will be used repeatedly for the same meeting/email
+1. Make sure to fill up the deafults for arguments if the program will be used repeatedly for/with the same meeting/email
 2. #### **FILL UP DEFAULT FOR ZOOM.EXE IN THE WINDOWS FORMAT**
 3. Required arguments (if defaults not filled):
   -h, --help            show this help message and exit